 - Your children know more than you think they do

-Unless your children are very young, they will know that there is tension in your relationship.
+Unless your children are very young, they will know that there is tension in your relationship (look at here for child support attorneys and divorce lawyers).
 They might even know that you are thinking of getting divorced.
 If they are older, they might secretly hope that you do.

 Is this because they don’t love you?